AndersDeath/diary2/000-current.md

 # 03 June - Montag - Berlin - 620 Tag der Einwanderung - Hot Sunny

 Today was my the first day in Visable company.
 I experienced a nice onboarding in the morning and recieved a pretty cool laptop for work.
 I was surprices because I didn't expect so nice thing.
 It's m3 laptop with tons of memory.
+In the end of the day I was really tired and barely could think.